Flughafensee

 Flughafensee is a lake near Tegel Airport in the borough of Reinickendorf in Berlin, Germany.
 Its surface area is 30.6 ha.
-It was formed by gravel quarrying operations in the period after the second world war.
+It was formed by gravel quarrying operations in the period after World War II.
 After operations were shut down in 1978, it was gradually taken over by the local population as a recreational lake with beaches and an angling club.
 The lake is surrounded by woodland, part of the Jungfernheide area.